Bucks15/Repository-1.2/README.md

 # Repository-1.2
-This project include a Nike shoe page
+This project include a clone of Nike shoe page